YunchiWu/d2l-0.17.6-arm64/README.md

 # Complementary
 This repository is used to repackage the d2l-0.17.6 from PyPI, which is used to learn Book *Dive into Deep Learning (PyTorch)*.

+There are the files that can be installed in the dist/.